 We are incurring and expect to continue to incur expenses for environmental liabilities at a number of currently and previously owned or operated refining, pipeline, terminal and retail station properties.
 We have accrued liabilities for these expenses and believe these accruals are adequate based on current information and projections that can be reasonably estimated.
-Our environmental accruals are based on estimates including engineering assessments, and it is possible that our projections will change and that additional costs will be recorded as more information becomes available.
+Our environmental accruals are based on estimates including engineering assessments, and it is possible that our projections will change, and that additional costs will be recorded as more information becomes available.

-At both March 31, 2012 and December 31, 2011, our accruals for environmental expenditures totaled \$93 million.
+Our accruals for environmental expenditures totaled \$91 million and \$93 million at June 30, 2012 and December 31, 2011, respectively.
 These accruals include \$55 million for both periods, related to environmental liabilities for site cleanup activities assumed from a prior owner, arising from operations at our Martinez refinery prior to August 2000.
 Certain projects at the Martinez refinery are subject to a cost-share agreement where we are responsible for 75% of the expenditures.
-Approximately \$46 million of our obligations are related to this agreement.
+Approximately \$45 million of our obligations are related to this agreement.
 We cannot reasonably determine the full extent of remedial activities that may be required at the Martinez refinery.
 Therefore, it is possible that we will identify additional investigation and remediation costs as more information becomes available.
 We have filed insurance claims under environmental insurance policies that provide coverage up to \$190 million for expenditures in excess of \$50 million in self-insurance, but the insurer has challenged coverage and filed a declaratory relief action in federal court.
 We have not recognized possible insurance recoveries related to this matter.